-In conclusion, I would like to thank my fellow-Councillors, particularly the members of the Mayoral Committee, as well as the Municipal Manager, Adv.
-Lonwabo Ngoqo, the management team of the Municipality and all municipal officials for their continual strive and initiative throughout the 2019/2020 financial year.
+In conclusion, I would like to thank my fellow-Councillors, particularly the members of my Mayoral Committee, as well as the Municipal Manager, Adv Lonwabo Ngoqo, the management team of the Municipality and all municipal officials for their continual strive and initiative throughout the 2020/21 financial year in achieving the strategic goals of Bitou and to appeal to them to continue to serve the Greater Plettenberg Bay Community.

 CLLR.
-M. P. LOBESE EXECUTIVE MAYOR BITOU LOCAL MUNICIPALITY
+S GCABAYI ACTING EXECUTIVE MAYOR BITOU LOCAL MUNICIPALITY